junwoopark92/Self-Supervised-Contrastive-Forecsating/README.md

-# Self-Supervised-Contrastive-Forecasting
+# Self-Supervised Contrastive Learning for Long-term Forecasting

-This is an official repository for the paper, titled [Self-Supervised-Contrastive-Forecasting](https://openreview.net/forum?id=nBCuRzjqK7), accepted at ICLR'24.
+This is an official repository for the paper, titled [Self-Supervised Contrastive Learning for Long-term Forecasting](https://openreview.net/forum?id=nBCuRzjqK7), accepted at ICLR'24.

 Our repo includes Autocorrelation-based Contrastive Loss (AutoCon) and Model Architecture (AutoConNet).